 09:45am : Baba's Chota Aarti.

-10:15am : Lord Shiv Abhishek with Milk and Bilva starts. (and continues whole day)
+10:15am : Lord Shiv Abhishek with Milk and Bilva starts. (and continues the whole day)

 12:00pm : Madhyan Aarti followed by Lord Shiv Aarti.